 It may seem obvious that you should send the invoice to the right address, but it’s not as easy as it seems.
 Most freight brokers and shippers that use trucking companies have multiple addresses.
 For example, you may be delivering raw materials to one of their warehouses, but the staff in receiving won’t know what to do with your invoice.
-Your invoice should always be sent to their accounts payable department.
-To ensure you get paid as quickly as possible, you may want to get in touch with them and ask them what you can do to speed up the process.
+You should always send your invoice to the accounts payable department.
+Get in touch with accounts payable.
+Then, ask them what you can do to speed up process.
+You want to ensure you get paid as quickly as possible.
 Many companies are moving to electronic invoicing, and emailing your invoice can make their lives easier and help your business get paid quicker.

 Include a Bill of Lading

 Your customers must be able to verify which load was transported to match your invoice to the appropriate product and department.
 If you don’t have a bill of lading, you’ll have a hard time getting paid for your work.
 It’s important to make sure that you keep a signed copy for your records and submit one with the invoice.
-Matching the bill of lading to the shipment helps both you and your customers keep track of expenses, and it’s a necessity for getting paid.
+Matching the bill of lading to the shipment helps both you and your customers keep track of expenses.
+Also, it’s a necessity for collecting payment.
 Many brokers also require they receive the original, signed bill of lading before they will pay the invoice so you’ll need to know this in advance too.

 Provide Detailed Rate Information